vectorgrp/xcp-lite/README.md

 Main purpose was to experiment with Rust and to demonstrate some more advanced features of measurement and calibration with CANape:
 - Automatic A2L and IDL generation with proc-macros
-- Thread safe wrapper types for calibration variables with offline calibration, calibration page switching, freeze and persistence
+- A thread safe, transparent wrapper for calibration variables which enables offline calibration, calibration page switching, reinit, load and save to file
 - Measurement of dynamic data from stack or heap
 - Measurement of data with non static lifetime
 - Measurement of thread local data instances